denifelixe/simple-lamp-docker-compose-with-phpmyadmin/README.md

 Run with `docker compose up` with your WSL Linux Distribution (You can use Windows Terminal or VS Code Terminal and select Your WSL Linux Distribution)

+Run `docker compose down` to purge the container after stopping it with ctrl+c

 Source:

 https://www.evernote.com/shard/s679/sh/3008d87a-55be-26df-efda-0a0b913edcbd/Paf2SSGi8coehglH0IJ-0cY2Bo2HedzZcGIRQmUsh800Jf29neD2HcNJLg